Ph.D., University of South Carolina

 - BIOL 425 - Endocrinology

-The focus of my basic science research program is to determine the effects of endocrine disruptors on reproductive cells.
-Specifically, I study ovarian follicular maturation in the adult and germ cell migration during early embryonic development; both lines of experimentation utilize zebrafish (a vertebrate model heavily used in developmental biology and genetics).
-Endocrine disruptors (EDs) are prominent in the environment as herbicides, pesticides, plasticizers and numerous other agents.
+The focus of my research program is to determine the effects of endocrine disrupting chemicals (EDCs) on various aspects of animal biology.
+EDCs are prominent in the environment as herbicides, pesticides, plasticizers, heavy metals and numerous other agents.
 These compounds have been shown to negatively impact both wildlife and human populations, often through binding to steroid receptors.
 Because of their potential to bind steroid receptors these compounds are particularly disruptive to the tightly controlled mechanisms of neural and reproductive development as well as adult neural, thyroid and reproductive function.

 Former projects that undergraduate students have worked on include studies of zebrafish oocyte maturation in the presence of EDCs as well as early embryonic EDC exposure effects on PGC migration in the zebrafish.
 Current projects are moving away from a tight focus on reproductive biology and instead exploring EDC impacts in other areas of animal biology.
 Two current projects focus on the bisphenols, EDCs found in plastics that are commonly used for consumer products including food and liquid storage containers.